ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 **Use the built-in helper function `grant_admin_option_to_roles` to restore `ADMIN OPTION` for specific roles:**

-- Applies only to databases upgraded from PostgreSQL v15 and earlier versions to PostgreSQL 16 and later (if you're encountering the error described above).
+- Applies only to databases upgraded from PostgreSQL v15 and earlier versions to PostgreSQL 16 and later (if you're encountering the error described previously).
 - Accepts an arbitrary list of roles to apply the fix to.
 - Can only be executed by the `admin` user.
 - Is safe to run multiple times (idempotent).

 Sample usage:

 ```sh
 SELECT grant_admin_option_to_roles('role1', 'role2', 'role3');
 ```